 Shiitake mushrooms contain the natural ability to discourage inflammation and inhibit oxidative stress.

 This fabulous spice contains a ‘magic’ compound called curcumin – shown to have comparable anti-inflammatory effects to many potent drugs, but without the side effects.

 Called ‘the fruit of angels’ by Christopher Colombus, papaya contains a compound called papain.
 When this enzyme mixes with Vit C and E (also in papaya) the combination has great anit-inflammatory effects as well as improving digestion and healing from burns.

 Lifestyle considerations for lowering inflammation:

-- a good nights sleep: so many important repair processes in the body ONLY happen at night whilst you’re asleep. ensure you give yourself time to wind down before bed and ensure some healthy zzzz’s are high on your list of priorities
+So many important repair processes in the body ONLY happen at night whilst you’re asleep. ensure you give yourself time to wind down before bed and ensure some healthy zzzz’s are high on your list of priorities

-- stress management: laugh, have fun – do things that make your heart sing, slow down.
+Laugh, have fun – do things that make your heart sing, slow down.
 Give your body time to calm down and repair itself.
 Introduce 15 minutes of meditation per day…watch the difference

-- exercise: aim for 30 minutes of decent exercise as many days as you can.
+Aim for 30 minutes of decent exercise as many days as you can.
 Get the heart rate up, get a glow – both these things help the body deal with inflammation

 If you feel chronic inflammation may be at the cause of some of your health issues, contact us at the Natural Chemist to discuss your options with one of our expert team T: 1300 882 303, or email: firstname.lastname@example.org to book a consult.